 Small Business and Entrepreneurship Development

-This session will provide an overview of the role of small business in the U.S. economy, creation of jobs, a brief profile of the small business creation process, and an introduction to the new and emerging areas of small business creation.
+This session will provide an overview of the role of small businesses in the U.S. economy, the creation of jobs, a brief profile of the small business creation process, and an introduction to the new and emerging areas of small business creation.

 Strategic planning for a community or organization envisions its future and develops necessary procedures and actions to achieve that future.
 This session will focus on the background understanding of strategic planning and its process, how to design & organize the process, develop strategies, and formulate action plans.

 Workforce development is quickly becoming the #1 focus for economic development organizations.
 A skilled and educated workforce is crucial in today’s economy.
 This interactive session will focus on the need for the creation of workforce development programs that address both community and business needs.